-

 How is the level of calcium in the blood regulated?

 PTH is released into circulation from the parathyroid gland when blood calcium levels begin to decline.
 PTH increases the activation of vitamin D in the kidneys and, along with vitamin D, PTH decreases the loss of calcium in urine.
 Vitamin D and PTH also increase the release of calcium from bone into the blood as well as increase the efficiency of calcium absorption from the small intestine.
-The net result is an increase in the level of calcium in the blood, thus returning it to normal, which is 8.8 to 10.8 milligrams/100 milliliters of blood.
+The net result is an increase in the level of calcium in the blood, thus returning it to normal (8.8 to 10.8 mg/100 mL of blood).
 On the contrary, the level of the hormone calcitonin in the blood increases when calcium levels increase above the normal range.
 Calcitonin is made by the thyroid gland and generally works opposite to PTH and vitamin D. Calcitonin decreases bone release of calcium and with the help of urinary loss of calcium promotes a reduction in blood calcium, thus returning it to the more optimal range.

 How does a calcium deficiency impact bone health?

 A deficiency of calcium results in bone abnormalities.
 If the deficiency occurs during growing years, poor bone mineralization will occur.
 Bones become soft and pliable due to a lack of mineralization.
-As bowed legs are often seen because of calcium deficiency during childhood, this disorder seems like rickets, which results from a vitamin D deficiency.
+As bowed legs are often seen as a result of calcium deficiency during childhood, this disorder seems similar to rickets, which results from a vitamin D deficiency.
 If a calcium deficiency develops later in life, the result is a loss of mineral that renders bone less dense and more susceptible to fracture.
 This process is referred to as osteomalacia, which is often confused with osteoporosis.

 Can blood calcium levels be used to assess body calcium status?

-It is important to keep in mind that poor calcium intake may not be reflected by reductions in blood calcium for a while.
-This is because the level of calcium in the blood is influenced in shorter periods of time by PTH and calcitonin as well as vitamin D status, than by calcium intake.
+It is important to keep in mind that poor calcium intake may not be reflected by reductions in blood calcium.
+This is because the level of calcium in the blood is more influenced by the hormones mentioned previously in the short run (over a period of days and weeks).
 However, if calcium intake remains poor for longer periods of time, such as months, blood calcium levels can indeed begin to decrease.
-Therefore, an assessment of blood calcium levels is somewhat incomplete without an assessment of the other factors that regulate blood calcium levels.
+Therefore, an assessment of blood calcium levels is somewhat incomplete without an assessment of the hormones that regulate blood calcium levels.

 Is calcium toxic in large amounts?